 Your inner voice will take over and guide you then to the shores of serenity and love, rekindling a sense of connection with the universe.

 Nothing connects like a kind gesture.
 And, nothing connects forever.
-The cosmic design just doesn’t cater for it.
+Cosmic design just doesn’t cater for it.

 As promised in my last post, I’ll be visiting the UK in the third week of June.